ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

 Subsequently, we need to reference the model that we want to conduct an action.
 For sowing of wheat, this is the crop model "[Wheat]".
 When adding a dot (.) after the reference to the crop model, we can explore the available methods and properties via IntelliSense.
-Evidently, in this case, we are interested in the method "sow()".
+Evidently, in this case, we are interested in the method "Sow()".

-Looking up Method Signatures
+Looking Up Method Signatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 So far so good.
-However, IntelliSense does not tell us the method signature that identifies which arguments are required by "sow()".
+However, IntelliSense does not tell us the method signature that identifies which arguments are required by "Sow()".
 To find this out, we have a couple of options:

-Inspect existing manager scripts
+Inspecting Existing Manager Scripts
 ++++++++++++++++++++++++++++++++++++++++
-Common operations such as "sow()" are implemented in many existing manager scripts.
+Common operations such as "Sow()" are implemented in many existing manager scripts.
 If we want to know which arguments are commonly used within the method, we can simply open an existing *manager* script and see how it is used there.
 For example, we could navigate back to the ``SowHarvest_wheat`` manager in our previous *APSIMX file* `CropRotation_flexible_final.apsimx <CropRotation_flexible_final/CropRotation_flexible_final.apsimx>`_.